morgannels/jigme-nyc/content/article/have-we-done-all-we-could.md

 +++

-> **Note:** This essay was proposed by Cathy O’Neil, a facilitator of the Occupy Wall Street Alternative Banking Working Group, and written by Morgan Sandquist, a participant in the Working Group.
-It ran in four parts on mathbabe (thanks Cathy) and Naked Capitalism (thanks Yves) from last Friday through today.
+> **Note:** This essay was proposed by [Cathy O’Neil](http://mathbabe.org/), a facilitator of the [Occupy Wall Street Alternative Banking Working Group](http://altbanking.net/), and written by Morgan Sandquist, a participant in the Working Group.
+It ran in four parts on *[mathbabe](http://mathbabe.org/2012/04/27/in-denial-ows/)* (thanks Cathy) and *[Naked Capitalism](http://www.nakedcapitalism.com/2012/04/morgan-sandquist-finance-in-denial.html)* (thanks Yves) from April 27 through April 30, 2012.

+<amp-img alt="I. In Denial" src="/images/20111217-9734.jpg" width="2048" height="1638" layout="responsive"></amp-img>

 ## I. In Denial

-The largest banks in America–-Citibank, Bank of America, Wells Fargo, and others–-[are probably insolvent](http://www.economonitor.com/lrwray/2011/10/05/are-the-big-banks-insolvent/).
+The largest banks in America--Citibank, Bank of America, Wells Fargo, and others--[are probably insolvent](http://www.economonitor.com/lrwray/2011/10/05/are-the-big-banks-insolvent/).
 I learned of this from my companions in Occupy Wall Street’s Alternative Banking Working Group.
 It seems that, based on a host of [legal and accounting irregularities](http://www.nakedcapitalism.com/2012/02/more-on-the-role-of-second-liens-and-the-mortgage-settlement-as-stealth-bank-bailout.html), the banks have been able to conceal real and potential losses far larger than their capital reserves.
 But this has been difficult to confirm.

 Isn’t that strange?
 Wouldn’t the possible insolvency of the core of our banking industry be a matter of nearly universal importance?
 Shouldn’t we be trying to figure out if this is in fact so, how it came to be, what we’re going to do about it, and how we can prevent its happening again?

 Anyone investigating the true health of the banking industry, apparently including regulators, is faced with opacity, complexity, and even outright hostility that stymies all but the most savvy and persistent.
 Fortunately, people within OWS, including the [Occupy the SEC Working Group](http://www.occupythesec.org/), [are that savvy and persistent](http://www.scribd.com/doc/81484886/Occupy-the-SEC-Comment-Letter-on-the-Volcker-Rule).
 But the reaction of the industry and its partisans to such efforts has included the not-so-subtle suggestion that inquiring into the well-being of the banking industry will somehow cause problems to arise that wouldn’t otherwise exist if we would all just mind our own business.

 This seems odd in an ostensibly objective and quantitative context like banking.
 Shouldn’t the truth be clearly visible in the accounting?
-Shouldn’t we all–borrowers, investors, depositors, and regulators–want to know exactly what’s going on?
+Shouldn’t we all-borrowers, investors, depositors, and regulators-want to know exactly what’s going on?

 As unexpected as such a visceral and irrational reaction to genuine, well-founded concern is from the supposedly rational realm of finance, that telltale blend of evasion, grandiosity, and superstition will be familiar to anyone who has ever confronted an addict about his or her addiction.